MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 to iterate through the values processed by their containing code block.

 An enumerator contains properties and methods you can use to advance or reset iteration, or retrieve iteration values.
-Directly manipulating enumeators is not considered best practice.
+Directly manipulating enumerators is not considered best practice.

 - Within loops, flow control keywords [break](about_Break.md) and [continue](about_Continue.md)